A-R-Smith/bank-data-challenge/README.md

 ## Steps Taken
 1) The dataset was profiled in a Jupyter Notebook using a Python Pandas Dataframe.
 By looking at the unique values of each field, the idea of how the evaluation function and data model would work began to develop.
+[See Notebook](nb/bank-recommend.ipynb)
 2) Build ETL pipeline using Step Functions, Lambdas and DynamoDb to process the data in a scalable way

 ## Next Steps